+A central question in intrastate conflicts is how insurgents are able to mobilize supporters to participate in violent and risky activities.
+An often cited mechanism is that violence committed by counterinsurgent forces, such as ISAF in Afghanistan or Coalition forces in Iraq, generates resentment and anger that increase both passive and active support for insurgent groups.
 There are also important policy reasons to consider the relationship between civilian casualties and violence.
 In 2010 Afghan and Western counterinsurgents are being asked to accept high levels of personal risk, and some are dying for it, on the theory that doing so will be militarily advantageous in the long-run.
 Both policymakers and military commanders must determine the degree of risk they are willing to accept in order to reduce civilian casualties.
 A better understanding of the extent to which such casualties increase future violence can inform efforts to balance short-term versus long-term trade-off in terms of violence and risk when determining standards and practices for rules of engagement.

-This paper contributes to the existing literature on this issue in four ways.
+This study contributes to the existing literature on this issue in four ways.
 First, we use fixed effects and a more nuanced matching strategy to estimate the causal effect of civilian casualties on violence.
-We find that if the average ISAF-caused incident (which resulted in 2 civilian casualties) was eliminated, then in an average-sized Afghan district there would be 6 fewer insurgent attacks over the next 6 weeks.
-This evidence supports the contention that in order to reduce violence to ISAF forces, units should seek to minimize civilian casualties during operations.
+We find that if the average ISAF-caused incident (which resulted in 2 civilian casualties) was eliminated, then in an average-sized Afghan district there would be 1 fewer insurgent attack over the next 6 weeks.
+This evidence supports the hypothesis that in order to reduce violence to ISAF soldiers, units should seek to minimize civilian casualties during operations.

 Second, we find evidence that the civilian response to casualties in Afghanistan is asymmetric with respect to the armed actor responsible.
-If civilians were willing and able to respond in a way that punished armed actor responsible for civilian casualties, we would expect that ISAF-generated casualties would meet with higher subsequent violence, while insurgentgenerated casualties would lead to fewer attacks-perhaps through the sharing of more intelligence with counterinsurgents.
-Instead, violence changes only when ISAF is responsible for the casualties.
+If civilians were willing and able to respond in a way that punished the armed actor responsible for civilian casualties, we would expect that ISAF-generated casualties would meet with higher subsequent violence, while insurgent-generated casualties would lead to fewer attacks-perhaps through the sharing of more intelligence with the ISAF counterinsurgency forces.
+Instead, violence changes only when ISAF is responsible for the casualties, indicating an asymmetric burden on the ISAF soldiers.